How to integrate Fingertip MCP with CrewAI

 Introduction

 This guide walks you through connecting Fingertip to CrewAI using the Composio tool router.
-By the end, you'll have a working Fingertip agent that can show analytics for my main fingertip site, list all upcoming event types for my business, get summaries of recent blog posts, delete a workspace invitation i just sent through natural language commands.
+By the end, you'll have a working Fingertip agent that can show analytics for your main fingertip site, list all upcoming event types for your business, get summaries of recent blog posts through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Fingertip account through Composio's Fingertip MCP server.